-The Accounting Standards Council announced on 28 May 2014 that Singapore incorporated companies listed on the Singapore Exchange will apply a new financial reporting frameworks identical to the International Financial Reporting Standards.
-The Group will adopt the new financial reporting frameworks on 1 January 2018.
+The Accounting Standards Council announced on 29 May 2014 that Singapore incorporated companies listed on the Singapore Exchange will apply Singapore Financial Reporting Framework (International), a new financial reporting framework identical to the International Financial Reporting Standards.
+The Group will adopt SFRS(I) on 1 January 2018.